 The African tiger fish (hydrocynus vittatus) will give any fisherman an exhilarating challenge.
 Tiger fishing in Zimbabwe will get you the second largest known variety.
 Its name is a combination of the English phrases “water dog” and “striped”.

 The tiger fish have a reputation within the sport fishing enthusiasts community as being fierce, wily creatures.
-They are considered as being among the most exciting freshwater game fish in Africa and one of the most popular Kariba activities.
+They are considered to be among the most exciting freshwater game fish in Africa and one of the most popular Kariba activities.

 |Common Name:||African Tiger Fish|